Towada-Minami Station: Station layout

 Towada-Minami Station is reversal station with a single island platform serving traffic on a switchback, connected to the station building by a level crossing.
 The station has a Midori no Madoguchi staffed ticket office.

 Platforms

 History

-Towada-Minami Station was opened for on July 4, 1920 as Kemanai Station (毛馬内駅) on the privately owned Akita Railways, serving the village of Nishikigi, Akita.
+Towada-Minami Station was opened on July 4, 1920, as Kemanai Station (毛馬内駅) on the privately owned Akita Railways, serving the village of Nishikigi, Akita.
 The line was nationalized on June 1, 1934, becoming part of the Japanese Government Railways (JGR) system.
 The JGR became the Japan National Railways (JNR) after World War II.
 The station was renamed to its present name on June 1, 1957.
 The station was absorbed into the JR East network upon the privatization of the JNR on April 1, 1987.

 Passenger statistics

-In fiscal 2018, the station was used by an average of 162 passengers daily (boarding passengers only).
+In fiscal year 2018, the station was used by an average of 162 passengers daily (boarding passengers only).